 In general, anything that can cause structural changes in the building will need building regulation approval.

 - Building with no sleeping accommodation such as garages, sheds, and greenhouse which are no more than 30m².
-If the building is less than 1m from the boundary it has to be built of substantially non-combustible materials.
+If the building is less than 1m from the boundary it has to built of non-combustible materials.

 - A porch or conservatory built at ground level, in a location that does not affect means of escape from the upper window and with safety glazing in critical locations.
-Also if it is thermally separated from the dwelling house, and the heating system of the existing house does not extend to the porch.
+Also if it is separate from the dwelling house, and the heating system of the existing house does not extend to the porch.

-- If the conservatories have 75% of the roof and at least 50% of the wallsglazed, you do not need building regulation approval.
+- If the conservatories have 75% of the roof and at least 50% of the walls glazed, you do not need building regulation approval.

-- To install replacement drainage where there is no new drainage or plumbing systems works involved, minor repairs and garden walls.
+- To install replacement drainage where there is no new drainage or plumbing systems works involved, minor repairs, and garden walls.